Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 `{name}-acs-1320-final`

-(You can't have any special characters or spaces in the name)

 ### Challenge 2: Making Simple Components JSX

 Create a new component.
 Make a new file `Heading.js` and write your component code here.